 You won't have to care too much about the latter if you're using Fluid to render your View because, because it escapes your data by default.
-As a result, even if the post subject contains the string <script>alert("danger")</script> outputting it via {post.subject} will result in the unaesthetic but harmless &lt;script&gt;alert(&quot;danger&quot;)&lt;/script&gt;.
+As a result, even if the post subject contains the string <script>alert("danger")</script> outputting it via {post.subject} will result in the unaesthetic but harmless <script>alert("danger")</script>.

 But most applications come with additional rules that apply to the domain model.
 Maybe you want to make sure that a post subject must consist of at least 3 and at maximum 50 characters for example.
 But do you really want these checks in your action methods?
-Shouldn't we rather separate the concerns of the action methods (show, create, update, ...) from others like validation, logging and security?
+Shouldn't we rather separate the concerns1 of the action methods (show, create, update, ...) from others like validation, logging and security?